• Level of education

 • 2 CM Introduction to tectonics.

-Summary description of TD sessions and number of hours associated with each session
+Brief description of tutorial sessions and number of hours associated with each session

-• 1TD of reading techniques and work on theoretical geological maps (recognition of unconformities, folds and faults; estimation of dips; work on small, simple sections).
+• 1TD on reading techniques and work on theoretical geological maps (recognition of unconformities, folds, and faults; estimation of dips; work on small, simple cross-sections).

-• 2 practical exercises on geological maps in simple folded areas: 1 to learn how to construct a structural diagram, 1 to learn how to construct a structural section (Dieulefit map);
+• 2 practical assignments on geological maps in a simple folded domain: 1 to learn about structural patterns, 1 to learn about structural cross-section construction (Dieulefit map);

-• 1 deformed rock laboratory with macroscopic description of rocks.
+• 1 TP deformed rocks in the classroom with macroscopic descriptions of the rocks.

-Description of the themes/manips covered during your field trip(s) and details of destinations/sites.
+Description of the topics/activities covered during your field trip(s) and details of the destinations/sites.

 Read more

-Recognize deformed, brittle and ductile rock, and define the state of stress causing deformation.
+Know how to recognize a deformed, brittle, and ductile rock, and define the stress state that caused this deformation.

-Know how to read a geological map to extract the regional geological history.
+Knowing how to read a geological map in order to extract the regional geological history.

-Know how to make a structural diagram and a tectonic section from a geological map (calculation of dip and thickness, geological drawings...).
+Know how to draw a structural diagram and a tectonic cross-section from a geological map (calculating dip and thickness, geological drawings, etc.).

 Read more